Teaching During Turbulent Times

 Introduction

 Instructors may feel uncertain about how to address current events or question whether it is appropriate to bring up sensitive or difficult topics in their classrooms.
-They may be asking themselves, “Is this relevant?” or “Do I have the necessary facilitation skills?” or “What if I make things worse?”
+They may ask themselves, “Is this relevant?” or “Do I have the necessary facilitation skills?” or “What if I make things worse?”
 While these are valid concerns, there are useful resources that can inform instructors’ efforts to respectfully acknowledge distressing incidents and ongoing turmoil that can disrupt students’ learning and overall wellness.
 Providing students with support as they pursue their educational goals, particularly during turbulent times, is core to Northwestern University’s mission and values.

 Strategies to Consider